ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 1. An *API key*, to authenticate
 1. *Permission* to use the database

+Begin by creating the database for FoodTracker.
+At the top of the Dashboard is the "Create Database" button.
+Click it, and a drop-down form will appear.
+Input the database name using lower-case, underscore format: `food_tracker`.
 First, create a database in the dashboard.

 ![Create a Cloudant database](media/dashboard-02-create-db@2x.png)